mspncp/gosu-wiki/To Do.md

   * Fix rdoc template (update to yard on the way)
   * Create a dynamic screenshot page for all the topics in the Showcase
   * Link to Windows opengl thread form index page
-  * Mention this as a workaround for installing platform=ruby Gosu on 10.7: export CC="gcc-4.2"; alias gcc="gcc-4.2"
   * Add "Feature Pack" to requirements for MSVC
   * Add a note: FreeImage 3.9.3-3 is not good enough
   * Mention Panda Canvas as a good educational application of Gosu
   * Check if this makes enum docs easier in Ruby: https://github.com/karlin/enumeration
   * Put tmbundle on front page
   * Extend RubyGosu.tmbundle: cmd+R -> runs main.rb
-  * Automatically import wiki pages from git into rdoc on release
+  * Automatically include Wiki pages in rdoc